article thumbnail

 Harvard Business Review

 For example, it increased both the number and status of safety personnel, and it strengthened safety operating procedures.
-My research with Pamela Haunschild (Professor Emeritus at the McCombs School of Business at The University of Texas at Austin) and David Chandler (Assistant Professor at the University of Colorado Denver) examines this question.
 Further, managers should remain especially vigilant in the promotion of a culture of safety.
+Following the Challenger explosion, NASA did take concrete steps to correct flawed organizational processes.